sinataamoli/sinataamoli.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student @ UCR
+subtitle: PhD student @ University of California, Riverside

 profile:
   align: right